 Lamelle Serra Cleansing Gel & Soothing Cream

 Lamelle is a South African brand that I don’t think gets enough attention as it deserves.
-Their products are so impressive (read my last Lamelle post here) and I’m a huge fan of their facials from Mint Laser & Beauty (read my review here).
+Their products are so impressive (read my last Lamelle post here) and I’m a huge fan of their facials from Mint Laser & Beauty.
 The Serra range from Lamelle significantly improves dryness, sensitivity and atopic dermatitis while also calming and soothing inflammation.
 I’m saving the cleansing gel and soothing cream for after I’ve had a peel for my pigmentation as I think they’ll work so well for healing my skin.
-For more on the products in the Serra range, click here.

 Vita Liberata Body Blur Sunless Glow

 Who doesn’t love a good tan?
 As much as I love being outdoors, I try to stay out of the sun but that doesn’t mean I don’t love a little bronzing of my skin.
 There is an ingredient in self-tan that I react badly too, but Mylene who is the CEO for Vita Liberata South Africa explained that most self-tanners have DHA (dihydroxyacetone) as the bronzing agent.
 So Mylene recommended I try out the Body Blur Sunless Glow.

 I’m off to Cape Town in a few weeks for a special wedding so will definitely be packing this.
 I’ve also heard amazing things about Beauty Blur.

 Did you know that Vita Liberata is natural and non-toxic?